 Kitchen floor plans are always unique, besides no one uses your kitchen the way you do.
 The technique of layering light applies: overhead fixtures combine with recessed lighting, under-cabinet lighting and natural lighting to give you the level of light that works in your kitchen.
 Here’s a look at kitchen lighting basics.

 1. Every kitchen needs recessed lighting placed over the front edge of kitchen counters so your lighting doesn’t throw your own shadow into your tasks.
 Recessed lighting is a priority!

 2. You’ll need under-cabinet lighting, too, because it scatters light forward toward your hands.
 We like the slim fixtures that tuck up under the cabinets and cast light evenly across the counter.
 Choose fixtures with a built in dimmer switch.
 Change the light level for a house party or for a night-light on long winter evenings.

-Have a breakfast bar or island in your kitchen?
+3. Have a breakfast bar, island or table in your kitchen?
 Consider pendants, and more than one.
 Pendants come in every imaginable style: contemporary metals, colorful Italian glass, Mid-century modern, Mission, or Vintage Industrial with its Edison bulbs.
 Retrofitting a space with pendants?
 Consider a multisystem fixture for the ultimate in flexibility

 Now that you know the “rules” remember the pirate’s code.
 They’re not actually rules, more like guidelines, really.
 An example of “the code?”
 If you’re lucky enough to have a big farm kitchen with a worktable in the center, consider using multiple chandeliers for lighting.
 Two chandeliers over a worktable or long, rectangular dining table has a “why not?” attitude that can be very appealing.